COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ```
 bwa
 ```
-##### 1. Index reference genome
+#### 1. Index reference genome:
-We first need to index the reference genome itself by using `bwa index`:
+We first need to index the reference genome itself by using `bwa index`.

 ```
 bwa index reference.fasta
 ```
 This should only take a few seconds since the SARS-Cov-2 genome is very small.

-##### 2. Map reads to genome
+#### 2. Map reads to genome:
 Next we are ready to start mapping the fastq reads to the genome itself.
-For this we want to use the `bwa mem` option that is best capable to handle the Illumina paired end reads:
+For this we want to use the `bwa mem` option that is best capable to handle the Illumina paired end reads.

 ```
  bwa mem -t 2 reference.fasta SRR12447392_1.fastq SRR12447392_2.fastq > our_mapped_reads.sam